DangaRanga/info2180-lab4/README.md

-# info2180-lab4
+# INFO2180-lab4
-Lab 4 for the course INFO2180 - Working through an AJAX example
+This is lab 4 for Jason Gayle